 In a survival situation, your headlamp may get some pretty rough treatment.
 You want it to be able to put up with a few bumps and bangs and the odd rain shower without falling apart.
-Most headlamps are weatherproof and splashproof but if it’s likely to get dropped in water then you will want a fully waterproof model.
+Most headlamps are weather and splashproof, but if it’s likely to get dropped in water, you will want a fully waterproof model.

 There are lots of cheap headlamps available, many from companies you’ve never heard of.

 While it’s not always the case, if you want to play safe, headlamps from a reputable outdoor brand should be reliable.
-The warranty that comes with a headlamp should also give you an indication of how confident the company is in their product.
+The warranty that comes with a headlamp should also indicate how confident the company is in its product.

 There are a couple of other considerations that are worth mentioning.
-These may not be a deal-breaker, but they can be handy features to have.
+These may not be deal-breaker, but they can be handy features.